 Children : witnesses and victims of intimate partner violence

-When a dynamic of intimate partner violence (IPV) is present in a family, children are directly involved and impacted by the situation.
-This is why we no longer simply consider them to be «witnesses» but rather as being exposed and therefore directly victimized by the presence of IPV.
+When a dynamic of intimate partner violence (IPV) is present in a family, children are directly impacted by the situation.
+This is why we no longer simply consider them to be witnesses but rather as being exposed and therefore directly victimized by the presence of IPV.

-IPV as a form of psychological abuse of children
+IPV as a form of childhood psychological abuse

 To develop normally, children need to be physically and psychologically safe.
-Growing up in a world where one parent is violent towards the other creates a situation of extreme insecurity and is, in itself, a form of violence and psychological abuse against children.
+Growing up in a world where one parent is violent towards the other creates a situation of extreme insecurity and is, in itself, a form of psychological abuse against children.
 In addition, it is important to remember that when there is IPV in a family, direct psychological, physical or sexual violence against the children themselves, as well as IPV exercised «by proxy» through the child, are often also present.
-We can therefore speak of a dynamic of family violence, in addition to the dynamic of IPV by one parent towards the other parent.
+We can therefore consider it to be a dynamic of family violence, in addition to the dynamic of IPV by one parent towards the other parent.

 Ce que les enfants comprennent